johnny-chivers/hands-on-aws-certified-data-engineer-associate-DEA-C01-Practice/README.md

 AWS Glue is a serverless data integration service that makes it easier to discover, prepare, and combine data for analytics, machine learning (ML), and application development.
 AWS Glue provides all the capabilities needed for data integration, so you can start analyzing your data and putting it to use in minutes instead of months.
 AWS Glue provides both visual and code-based interfaces to make data integration easier.
 Users can more easily find and access data using the AWS Glue Data Catalog.
 Data engineers and ETL (extract, transform, and load) developers can visually create, run, and monitor ETL workflows in a few steps in AWS Glue Studio.
 Data analysts and data scientists can use AWS Glue DataBrew to visually enrich, clean, and normalize data without writing code.

-In this section we will learn how to register data in the [Glue Data Catalog](#AWS-Glue-Data-Catalog) so we can perform ETL on the raw data that we uploaded in the [set up section](#setup).
-We will use Glue Visual ETL editor to create an script which will be executed on demand, and via a schedule, from the AWS Glue console.
+In this section we will learn how to register data in theGlue Data Catalog so we can perform ETL on data We will use Glue Visual ETL editor to create an script which will be executed on demand, and via a schedule, from the AWS Glue console.

 ## Setup for AWS Glue Tutorial
 For the following Glue Tutorial and accompanying youtube video we will complete the following setup work.